suislanchez/openDAW/packages/lib/box/README.md

 Graph-based object modeling system with serialization, transactions, and pointer management for TypeScript projects.

+## Wishlist

+* Introduce readonly fields (cannot only be written in the constructing phase)
+* Introduce meta-fields (compile time only)
+* Add array with all TypeMap keys

 ## Core Architecture

 * **box.ts** - Core Box class for graph nodes with field management